 The School offers the Special Master of Aerospace Engineering, which is for students having a university degree in any engineering discipline.
 It is a two-year program; however, it reduces to a one-year program for students with a master degree (or an equivalent degree) in the area of aerospace engineering.
 The whole special Master is taught in English.
 The educational project of the Special Master of Aerospace Engineering pushes students towards practical projects.
 Each year a board composed by School's professors, staff of the Italian Ministry of Defense, and staff from aerospace companies proposes practical projects to students in fields such as manufacturing of nano and micro satellites, space robotics, space science and biological experiments, space guidance, navigation and control and advanced space materials.
+Students can follow the curriculum below or suggest a motivated alternate according to their interests.
 A thesis must be submitted at the end of the study program and defended in front of a committee made of faculty members, aerospace professionals, and industry representatives.
-The first semester starts on September 24, 2020 and ends on December 22, 2020.
-The second semester starts on February 24, 2021 and ends on June 18, 2021.